 Squishy the Squid is an astrocephalopod with a taste for edgy fiction and cutting-edge humor.
 Born in the hydrogen-poor regions of deep space just off the Orion arm of the Milky Way galaxy, Squishy has long known the feverish desire to live somewhere closer to the cultural and literary hub of the universe.
 So it was the culmination of a life and lightyears-long dream when he moved to Austin, Texas, and became the corporate mascot for Space Squid magazine.

 D Chang is a Squid editor/founder and game writer from Austin, Texas.
 He’s also a Rice University Publishing Program and Stanford graduate, designer, and web marketing consultant.
-His writing has appeared in the Avast Ye Airships anthology, the Cryptopolis science fiction anthology, and in videogames you've probably never played.
-He also creates does book trailers and book cover designs, and helps businesses get more velocity out of their websites.
+His writing has appeared in the Avast Ye Airships anthology, the Cryptopolis science fiction anthology, and in videogames you’ve probably never played.
+He also creates book cover designs and helps businesses get more velocity out of their websites.
 He can be contacted directly at ohsquishy squiggle spacesquid fullstop com.
 But you might have to send it a few times because he should be reading and editing.

 Matthew Bey is a sci-fi writer and occasional Squid editor living in Austin, Texas.
 He is the host of This Week in the Multiverse podcast, as well as the fishing podcast Last Cast Podcast.
 He is a creator of the free science fiction magazine Space Squid as well as the Helmut Finch mythos.